 In EDITH, ACC CYFRONET AGH is involved in the design and implementation of the simulation platform, along with its integration with the model repository.
 The Centre also works on operationalising early prototypes of the platform.

-ATHENA (Athina-Erevnitiko Kentro Kainotomias Stis Technologies Tis Pliroforias, Ton Epikoinonion Kai Tis Gnosis) is a Research Center (EC) of scientific excellence in various fields of research.
+ATHENA (Athina-Erevnitiko Kentro Kainotomias Stis Technologies Tis Pliroforias, Ton Epikoinonion Kai Tis Gnosis) is a Research Center (RC) of scientific excellence in various fields of research.
 The vision of Athena RC is to serve the full spectrum of the research lifecycle, starting from basic and applied research, continuing on to system and product building and infrastructure service provision, and ending with technology transfer and entrepreneurship.
 Athena plays a major role in the Greek and European data infrastructure area with extensive expertise regarding the design, development and operation of data infrastructures in a broad range of subject areas.
 Its broad spectrum of research fields also includes those from other sciences, industrial applications, or societal challenges, such as informatics, data science, robotics, automation, signal processing, artificial intelligence, networking, and digital communication and modeling.

 ATHENA is responsible for the technical design of both EDITH Repository and EDITH Platform, while it is leading the Simulation Platform.